 - Protect your card just as you would cash, checks or credit cards.
 Always keep your card in a safe place.
 Don't allow anyone to use your card.

 - Keep your PIN a secret.
 To ensure confidentiality, memorize your PIN.
 Don't write your PIN on your card, its carrier or other papers in your wallet.
 Never tell anyone your PIN and don't let anyone enter your PIN for you.

 - Never give information to anyone about your card over the telephone or the Internet, unless it is a trusted merchant and you initiated the transaction.
 No one should know your PIN.
 The bank will never call, text message, or email to verify your PIN, so do not reveal your number to anyone claiming to be a bank representative.

 - Minimize time spent at the ATM by having your card ready.
 When you've completed your transaction, take your money, your debit card and receipt, and leave the area before displaying or counting cash.
 Store your ATM receipts in a secure location or shred them.

 - Inspect an ATM before use for possible tampering or for the presence of an unauthorized attachment that could capture information from your card, such as your PIN.
 Also, when you’re waiting to use a terminal, allow the customer in front of you to complete his/her transactions before you approach the terminal.
-Also, stand in front of the keyboard, to block the view of anyone behind you, while entering your PIN.
+You can stand in front of the keyboard, to block the view of anyone behind you, while entering your PIN.